-The transmitters are available without the front label.
-Customers can purchase the MCT91501NL, MCT91502NL, MCT91503NL, MCT91504NL, which is a hand held transmitter without the front label.
-This enables the customers to fit their custom made labels.
+The transmitters are available without the front labels.
+Customers can purchase the MCT91508NL, MCT91512NL, MCT91516NL, which is a hand held transmitter without the front labels.
+This enables the customers to fit their custom made labels that can be a 8, 12 or 16 channels.
 Details of label dimensions are given below.

-Customers who wish to have their own membranes can contact us with their designs on (+61) 2 9609 4668
+Customers who wish to have their own membranes can contact us with their designs on $(+61) 2\ 9609\ 4668$

-You can have your own company logo and specific text printed on the lexans. e.g. Up, Down, Right and Left or Start, Stop etc.
+You can have your own company logo and specific text printed on the membranes. e.g. Up, Down, Right and Left or Start, Stop etc.

-The minimum quantity for custom lexan is 50 pieces per order.
+The minimum quantity for custom membranes is 50 pieces per order.